sendtoishaan/CS166-Final-Project/README.md

 # CS166 Online Auction and Bidding System Final Project

-A web-based online aution platform where users can open or join autions, list items, and place bids along with completing auction payments and shipment flow.
+A web-based online auction platform where users can open or join auctions, list items, and place bids along with completing auction payments and shipment flow.
 This project is a three-tier application built upon PostgreSQL.

 ## Project Structure:
 ```